dusty-nv/jetson-containers/packages/tensorflow/README.md

 | Dependants | [`l4t-tensorflow:tf1`](/packages/l4t/l4t-tensorflow) |
 | Dockerfile | [`Dockerfile`](Dockerfile) |

-The [`l4t-tensorflow`](/packages/l4t/l4t-tensorflow) containers are similar, with the addition of OpenCV:CUDA and PyCUDA.
+The [`l4t-tensorflow`](/packages/l4t/l4t-tensorflow) containers are similar, with the addition of OpenCV and PyCUDA.

 The TensorFlow wheels used in these are from https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform